MP Estate Planning UK

 Gifting During Your Lifetime

-Gifting during your lifetime is a valuable strategy for reducing your estate’s tax liability.
-By giving away assets, you not only reduce the size of your estate but also potentially avoid inheritance tax implications on those gifts.
+Gifting during your lifetime is a valuable strategy for reducing your estate’s IHT liability.
+By giving away assets, you reduce the size of your taxable estate and — if you survive seven years — those gifts fall entirely outside IHT.

-• Consider gifting assets to your children or grandchildren to reduce your estate’s value.
+• Consider making gifts to your children or grandchildren to reduce your estate’s value.
+Gifts to individuals are Potentially Exempt Transfers (PETs), which become fully exempt after seven years.

-It’s essential to keep records of your gifts, including their value at the time of gifting, to ensure compliance with HMRC regulations.
+It’s essential to keep detailed records of your gifts, including their value at the time of gifting and the date, to ensure compliance with HMRC regulations.
+The normal expenditure out of income exemption in particular requires careful documentation to demonstrate a regular pattern of giving from surplus income that does not diminish your standard of living.

 Establishing Trusts